aliu23/summer-2011/readme.markdown

 A collection of code developed over summer 2011 primarily by Allan Liu.
 This code will be integrated in time into other packages/projects.

-The code in this repository is distributed under the Apache License (v2) for now; its licensing may change when contributed into new projects.
-The Apache License is located at: <http://www.apache.org/licenses/LICENSE-2.0>

 Elliptic Integrals
 ------------------